databricks/spark-redshift/tutorial/README.md

     .select("id", "eventname","totalqty","salesamt")
 ```

-While both `eventDF` and `salesAGGDF` table are sourced from Redshift, assume for the sake of illustration that they are sourced from a non-Redshift data sources.
-This should not be too far-fetched since the DataFrame class is part of the Data Sources API and not the `spark-redshift` library.
+While both the `eventDF` and `salesAGGDF` tables are sourced from Redshift, assume for the sake of illustration that they are sourced from a non-Redshift data sources.
 A `DataFrame` can be created from any data source compatible with the Data Sources API.

-`salesAGGDF2` `DataFrame` is created by joining `eventsDF` and `salesAGGDF2`.
-We register it as a temporary table `redshift_sales_agg` before saving it to Redshift with the same name  `redshift_sales_agg`
+The `salesAGGDF2` `DataFrame` is created by joining `eventsDF` and `salesAGGDF2`.
+We register it as a temporary table `redshift_sales_agg` before saving it to Redshift with the same name, `redshift_sales_agg`.

 ```scala